kyubxy/lambda/README.md

 cabal run
 ```

+When using the interactive prompt, use `/` (forward slash) for lambdas.

 ## Lambda calculus is a very easy thing to check and do proofs on, why test instead of using a theorom proover like coq?
 idk, maybe later? testing is way easier.